ibm-js/sdk/GUIDELINES.md

 We've standardized on a number of support libraries, both in and outside of the ibm-js account:

-* [dcl](http://dcljs.org) - If you need an OO framework to declare classes (with multiple inheritance, advice, etc.), we use dcl.
-However, it's also acceptable to declare classes native by specifying a constructor and prototype.
 * [has](https://github.com/ibm-js/requirejs-dplugins/blob/master/has.js) - Feature and browser sniffing is done via `has.add()` and `has()`, so that a build can strip unneeded code.
 We use the `has()` implementation in `ibm-js/requirejs-dplugins/has`.

-See also the "AMD" section above.
+See also the "AMD" and "OO" sections above.

 #### Properties/functions naming